samjones00/docs/docs/_documentation/API-Design.md

 }
 ```

-Which will throw this Error if the client tried to create an empty Reqstar:
+This will result in an Error thrown on the client if it tried to create an empty Reqstar:

 ```csharp
 try